-Open enrollment in the individual market begins each year on November first, for coverage effective January 1 of the following year.
+Open enrollment in the individual market begins each year on November 1 (except in California, where it starts on October 15), for coverage effective January 1 of the following year.
 So if you do decide to change your mind, you’ll never have to wait more than a year to do so.

 (If you’re uncertain about your eligibility for a special enrollment period, call (844) 428-3344 to discuss your situation with a licensed insurance professional.)

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.